Architectural Design Solutions: Using ICFs for Stylish Structures

 ICF all-in-one wall systems provide architects with the ideal solution for designing and constructing any build type or style, from minimalist to eclectic, while achieving all the AIA's goals of creating durable, sustainable, healthy, disaster-resistant, and affordable structures.

-The strength and flexibility of ICF construction can accommodate most any building size, style, and plans, including wood-frame plans.
+The strength and flexibility of ICF construction can accommodate most any building size, style, and plans, including wood-frame plans, while allowing for a diverse variety of architectural facade options.
 The ease of cutting and shaping ICF allows for customized designs, such as large openings, cathedral ceilings, curved walls, tall walls, long spans, and custom angled walls.

 Fox Block ICF’s solid continuous monolithic concrete wall (perm rating of 1.0) controls moisture accumulation in the wall, preventing the growth of unhealthy and structurally damaging mold.
 Fox Block ICFs also resist destructive termites.